aramirez5/playwright-python/README.md

 source mv_students/bin/activate
 ```

 Then you need to have Python 3.7 or above installed on your system.
 You can install Playwright-Python using pip.
-The package is include the requirements file:
+The package is included in the requirements file:

 ```sh
 python -m pip install --upgrade pip